Write unit test in Python

 Each character represents the execution of a test.
 E indicates an error while a dot indicates a success.

-This means that the first test in the test class has failed and the other two were successful.
+This means that the first test in the test class has failed and the other two are successful.

 The output of the test runner also tells us that the error is caused by the assertTrue part of the test_user_activation method.

-This helps us identify what’s wrong with our code and fix it.
+This helps you identify what’s wrong with the code and fix it.

 Conclusion